All Episodes

 Amtrak offered all their trains for the evacuation.

-The bus companies had something like 10,000 buses on the ground, ready For evacuation.
+The bus companies had something like 10,000 buses on the ground ready for evacuation.

-Left everybody there, and of course, disaster ensued.
+And of course, disaster ensued.

 So it was chaos.

-So again, it was a Republican president, so they never went after Negan.
+So again, it was a Republican president.

-The Bush was attacked day and night.
+Bush was attacked day and night.

-How dare he look what he did.
+Look what he did.

 He had nothing to do with this.